Dominic Smith Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.6 K/9, the second-best in the league.
+- The Braves pitching staff is No. 1 in MLB with a collective 9.6 strikeouts per nine innings.

-- The Braves' 3.80 team ERA ranks eighth across all MLB pitching staffs.
+- The Braves have the sixth-ranked team ERA across all MLB pitching staffs (3.74).

-- Braves pitchers combine to surrender 61 home runs (one per game), the fourth-fewest in baseball.
+- Braves pitchers combine to give up the third-fewest home runs in baseball (61 total, one per game).

+- Shuster (2-2) gets the starting nod for the Braves in his seventh start of the season.
+He has a 4.99 ERA in 30 2/3 innings pitched, with 21 strikeouts.

+- His most recent appearance came on Wednesday, May 31 against the Oakland Athletics, when the lefty tossed 5 1/3 innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.